Celebrate science and scientists

-Showcase for the wide range of careers relevant to STEM education
+Showcase a wide range of careers relevant to STEM education

-Platform for students to learn about STEM opportunities from research to business, technology to education, and more!
+Provide a platform for students to learn about STEM opportunities — from research to business, from technology to education, and more!

 Science-A-Thon is a five-day social media celebration of science, engineering, technology, and math – widely known as STEM!
 The goal of Science-A-Thon is to increase visibility of science and the important role it plays in the world.
 Anyone who advances scientific knowledge or applies science to solve problems is welcome to participate – from mathematicians and engineers, to doctors and industry researchers and developers.
 You must be 18 years or older to register.

 Each year during the third week of October, participants share their #dayofscience, posting photos and videos on social media of their daily routine as STEM professionals.

 Participants are encouraged to engage in whatever way fits their goals and schedule – whether that means sharing 12 photos over 12 hours, sharing a few photos a day, or sharing lots of photos in a single day.

 Making an Impact

 With more than 31,000 followers on social media and counting, Science-A-Thon has received over 19.2 million tweet impressions and archived more than 12,000 posts from around the world.

 Over the years, this event has raised upwards of $75,000 for some of the most high-impact organizations supporting science diversity, including the Earth Science Women’s Network (ESWN), the Society of Women Engineers (SWE), and Girls Who Code.